-For the 2020 Fiscal Year, as a development company, the Company did not generate revenues from operations.
-As a result, the use of traditional performance standards, such as revenue and corporate profitability, were not considered by the Compensation Committee to be appropriate in the evaluation of corporate or executive officers' performance.
-The compensation of the executive officers is based, in substantial part, on industry compensation practices (including the level of expertise of the officer, length of service to the Company, responsibilities related to the position and the individual's performance), trends in the mining industry as well as achievement of the Company's objectives.
+The Company believes the elements of the Company's compensation program is consistent with that of the Peer Group (discussed below).
+The compensation of the executive officers is based, in substantial part, on industry compensation practices (including the level of expertise of the officer, length of service to the Company, responsibilities related to the position and the individual's performance), trends in the mining industry and achievement of the Company's objectives.